If you’re wondering what to do with an old TV stand, check out this DIY tutorial for turning it into nursery book storage using a paint sprayer!

 I used a new paint sprayer on this project -Wagner’s Studio Pro sprayer.
 It’s always fun to try new paint sprayers, and it never ceases to amaze me how FAST painting goes with a sprayer.
 It’s crazy!

 It’s actually designed with upcyclers in mind, which means it’s totally perfect for those of us who love painting furniture!
 But it of course works on smaller decor pieces or walls, too.
-And bonus, it’s on sale for $100 off through January 31st so if you want one, now is the time to grab it!
-Click here for the deal!

 The handle/nozzle part is small, which makes it easy to handle and move around without getting too heavy!
 It was especially nice to use for this TV stand since I was painting inside the drawer and the shelf so I was moving around quite a bit.